ControlledChaos/controlled-chaos-plugin/README.md

 * Add option to hard crop the medium and/or large image sizes
 * Add option to allow SVG uploads to the Media Library

+### Developer tools

+Included are a few tools to help in the early stages of site development, or that can be used for making improvements and debugging.

+* Put WordPress into debug mode without FTP access (experimental)
+* Live theme testing for theme development on a live site
+* Right to left switcher for testing layouts with RTL languages.
+* ACF tool to import the settings fields registered by this plugin so that they can be further developed.

 ## Extensibility